Old Fashioned Rice Pudding

 Creamy, sweet and so, so easy to make.
-The Very Best Rice Pudding recipe is classic and comforting.
+This Old Fashioned Rice Pudding recipe is classic and comforting.
 Made in one pot with just a few ingredients like rice, milk, sugar and vanilla…cooked until thick, then served warm or chilled.
 This Rice Pudding will be a go-to dessert recipe for years to come.

 Be sure to cook the pudding long enough…undercooking the pudding will cause it to be soupy…still tasty but not thick like pudding.
 A good way to check if it’s cooked long enough is to run your finger along the back of your spoon to see if you can draw a line that doesn’t seep back together….if the line remains, you have pudding!

-I think my pop-pop would have been please with the Very Best Rice Pudding…being that it really is the Very Best Rice Pudding.
+I think my pop-pop would have been please with this Old Fashioned Rice Pudding…being that it really is the Best Rice Pudding.
 It’s comfort food at it’s finest….just like this vanilla pudding.
 Or if you have a chocolate craving, try this one.
 Or have a pudding buffet with all three.
 I’m sure nobody would mind.

 The Very Best Rice Pudding Recipe